Clube Atlético Mineiro: Supporters

 Atlético Mineiro was founded by upper-class students, but from an early age it opened its doors to players from every social class, nationality or ethnicity, which earned it a "people's club" status in Belo Horizonte and in the state.
-América, meanwhile, had a reputation as an elitist club, and Cruzeiro was strongly associated with the local Italian colony.
-As a result of the popular support, the fans came to be collectively known as "A Massa" (Portuguese for "the mass").
-According to a 2014 survey conducted by IBOPE and Lance!, the club is the best-supported in Belo Horizonte and in Minas Gerais, and has the sixth largest fanbase in Brazil, with over seven million supporters.
+As a result of vast popular support, the fans came to be collectively known as "A Massa" (Portuguese for "the mass").
+According to a 2014 survey conducted by IBOPE and Lance!, the club is the second best-supported in Belo Horizonte and in Minas Gerais and has the eighth largest fanbase in Brazil, with over five million supporters.

 Atlético has many torcidas organizadas that support the club, the oldest being Dragões da FAO, founded in 1969, and the largest and best-known being Galoucura.
 Other notable groups include Galö Metal, Movimento 105 Minutos and the Charanga, a brass band that plays during the club's home matches.
 Galoucura has historically developed alliances with other torcidas in Brazil, most notably Palmeiras's Mancha Verde and Vasco da Gama's Força Jovem.
 After difficult but successful comebacks in 2013 and 2014, the fans have adopted the motto "Eu acredito" ("I believe") to support the club in against-the-odds situations.
 Squad number 12 is retired from the club's kits and dedicated to the fans.